quattor/configuration-modules-core/ncm-ceph/README.md

 * Backup files are always made of the configfiles and decompiled crushmap files.
 These timestamped files can be found in the 'ncm-ceph' folder in the home directory of the ceph user
 * When something is not right and returns an error, the whole component exits.
-* By default, the component will only run if the versions of ceph and ceph-deploy match with the tested versions.
+* You can set the version of ceph and ceph-deploy in the Quattor scheme.
+The component will then only run if the versions of ceph and ceph-deploy match with those versions.

 ## How to run component

 * The schema details are annotated in the schema file.
 * Example pan files are included in the examples folder and also in the test folders.
-* For details on running the component, look at the component man page.
+* For details on doing the initial run of the component, look at the component man page.

 # Dependencies

 The component is tested with Ceph version 0.72.2 and Ceph-Deploy version 1.3.5.
-By default, it will only work with these versions.

 Following package dependencies should be installed to run the component: